Development and testing with MicroShift¶

 To access the deployment, run: KUBECONFIG=~/.kube/microshift-config kubectl -n sf get pods

-Once the deployment has ended successfully, you are now ready to deploy and hack SF-Operator, congratulations!
+Once the deployment has ended successfully, you are now ready to deploy and hack the SF-Operator.
+Congratulations!

-Note that the script can be run from a remote machine to with (where
+Note that the script can also be run from a remote machine with (where